 - Colors of the sea such as blue, white, sea greens, and soft grays

 - Natural elements like sisal, bamboo, and

 - Accessories that remind you of the sea such as buoys, boats, and anchors

 - Patterns that reinforce water elements like fish, nautical stripes, or seashells

 The contemporary style is the popular look of the day.
 It isn’t synonymous with modern, but it can take on that feel if that is the current fashion.
 The current trends for the contemporary look emphasize a personalized style that isn’t afraid to break the rules.
-You may see elements of the eclectic look with smatterings of other types of master bedroom styles too.
+You may see elements of the eclectic look with smatterings of other types of primary bedroom styles too.

 The current trends for the contemporary look emphasize a personalized style that isn’t afraid to break the rules.
-You may see elements of the eclectic look with smatterings of other types of master bedroom styles too.
+You may see elements of the eclectic look with smatterings of other types of primary bedroom styles too.

 Bold colors presented in unexpected ways are a common theme.
 You may see white rooms with only one painted an accent wall.
 The colors follow the fashion trends with every hue on the table as a choice.

 You’ll see the same character with patterns for furniture and bedding.
 The style leans toward the minimalistic with every item in its place.
 You can call it an organized clutter.